What Keeps Birds Out of Your Yard

 1. Pets

 Of course, we want our pets to enjoy outdoor living spaces as much as we do, and it is healthy and fun for many pets to get fresh air and exercise in the yard.
 Wild birds, however, can’t distinguish between a friendly puppy and a hunting coyote, and they don’t know that your plump cat could be more interested in sunning itself than stalking birds.
 Even if the pet is tied, birds won’t recognize the restraint and will keep their distance.
 Using an outdoor run such as a dog pen or catio can help birds feel more at ease and protect your pet from other outdoor hazards.
-Alternately, you can supervise your pets to be sure they aren’t threatening birds.
+Alternatively, you can supervise your pets to be sure they aren’t threatening birds.

 2. Children

 Birds make no distinction between hunting predators and playing children.
-A yard that is active with running, yelling and toys is a yard that likely won’t be seeing many bird visitors.
+A yard that is active with running, yelling, and toys is a yard that likely won’t be seeing many bird visitors.
 Separating bird-friendly areas from children’s play areas is an easy way to welcome feathered friends while still enjoying playtime in the yard.
 This will also help teach young children about sharing space with wildlife and respecting the needs of birds and other visitors.

 3. Statues